crazywhalecc/static-php-cli/README-en.md

 # If packing phar into a static binary, just change code.php to your phar path.
 ```
 > Note: It means that your PHP code won't be compiled and you can't protect your source code by using micro!
 >
+> If you are looking for compiling PHP code or encrypting code, here's not your solution.
+>
 > Special thanks: <https://github.com/dixyes/phpmicro>